sriyogesh94/dcos-docs/1.9/installing/custom/configuration/configuration-parameters.md

 The maximum amount of time to wait before cleaning up the executor directories.
 It is recommended that you accept the default value of 2 days.

 ### <a name="gpus_are_scarce"></a>gpus_are_scarce
-Indicates whether to treat GPUs as a scarce resource in the cluster.
+Indicates whether to treat [GPUs](/docs/1.9/deploying-services/gpu/) as a scarce resource in the cluster.

 *  `gpus_are_scarce: 'true'` Treat GPUs as a scarce resource.
 This reserves the GPUs exclusively for services that opt-in to consume GPUs via the [Mesos `GPU_RESOURCES` framework capability](http://mesos.apache.org/documentation/latest/gpu-support/).
+This is the default value.
 *  `gpus_are_scarce: 'false'` Treat GPUs like any other resource.
 GPUs will be offered indiscriminately to all frameworks, regardless of whether they use the [Mesos `GPU_RESOURCES` framework capability](http://mesos.apache.org/documentation/latest/gpu-support/) or not.
-This is the default value.

 ### <a name="log_directory"></a>log_directory
 The path to the installer host logs from the SSH processes.
 By default this is set to `/genconf/logs`.
 In most cases this should not be changed because `/genconf` is local to the container that is running the installer, and is a mounted volume.